-Parent newsletters are normally sent home during the first week of each month via RenWeb and ParentsWeb unless otherwise requested by the parent.
+Parent newsletters are normally sent home during the first week of each month via RenWeb.
 These newsletters are the primary means of communicating information on school business, activities, and reminders of significant dates and holidays.
 Parents are advised to inquire at the Business Office if they do not receive a newsletter for a particular month or check the HKS website.

-Classroom teachers and ASC providers also send home newsletters or post them on the website on a regular basis.
+Classroom teachers and ASC providers also send home newsletters.
 These newsletters inform parents of current units of study, special activities, and other pertinent information.
 Parents should check their child's homework folder daily for newsletters, special notices or announcements, and homework.